BSc. (Hons)

 ALU’s Bachelor in Software Engineering program aims to produce graduates who have the knowledge and skills to apply best practices in software development, understand the software lifecycle, recognize ethical and professional responsibilities, and demonstrate an understanding of engineering design.

-The BSE curriculum also emphasizes the importance of social innovation and systems thinking, as well as the ability to analyze data, make evidence-based decisions, and consider the impact of solutions on various factors.
+The BSE curriculum also emphasises the importance of social innovation and systems thinking, as well as the ability to analyse data, make evidence-based decisions, and consider the impact of solutions on various factors.
 At the end of the program, BSE students should be able to situate their chosen challenge/opportunity within a broader context, considering key stakeholders and ethical implications.

 Year 1